pippinbarr/cart263-2021/topics/jquery/jquery-events.md

 });
 ```

 There's quite a lot more sophistication available with events when it comes to distinguishing between different listeners to the **same** event.
-In particular, it's worth reading about the idea of an event **namespace** in the [`.on()` documentation](https://api.jquery.com/on/) if this comes up.
+In particular, it's worth reading about the idea of an event **namespace** in the [`.on()` documentation](https://api.jquery.com/on/) if this comes up for you.

 ---